top of page

 Wait times drop.
 Patients who arrive with completed forms check in in under a minute.
 Front desks that were previously congested from 8 a.m. onward start running on schedule.

-Error rates in patient data decrease significantly.
+Error rates in patient data decrease.
 Required fields and automated insurance capture eliminate the blank fields and handwriting issues that routinely caused downstream billing corrections.

 Staff satisfaction improves.
 Administrative burnout from repetitive data entry is one of the leading drivers of front-office turnover in healthcare practices.
-Removing that work doesn't just save time, it changes the nature of the job.
+Removing that work changes the nature of the job, not just the workload.

-And revenue cycle metrics improve.
+Revenue cycle metrics improve.
 Practices with accurate intake data see fewer eligibility-related denials, faster authorization approvals, and cleaner first-pass claim rates.
-The connection between intake quality and ABA billing outcomes is not theoretical — it shows up directly in AR days and denial rates.
+The connection between intake quality and ABA billing outcomes shows up directly in AR days and denial rates.

 Frequently Asked Questions

 Yes, reputable patient intake platforms are built to meet HIPAA requirements.
 They use encrypted data transmission, secure storage, access controls, and time-stamped audit logs.
-When evaluating platforms, confirm that the vendor will sign a Business Associate Agreement (BAA) with your practice that's the legal requirement that establishes their responsibility for protecting patient health information.
+When evaluating platforms, confirm the vendor will sign a Business Associate Agreement with your practice.
+That is the legal requirement that establishes their responsibility for protecting patient health information.

-How long does it take to implement patient intake software?
+How long does it take to implement ABA patient intake software?

 Most practices can go live within two to four weeks of selecting a platform.
 The timeline depends on how complex your existing forms are, how many EHR integrations need to be configured, and how much staff training is required.
 ABA practices with specialty-specific form requirements should budget extra time to build and test conditional logic before launching to patients.